xiaolong-y/xiaolong-y.github.io/README.md

 I also update a multilingual [blog](https://xiaolong.netlify.app/) where I talk about things in a slightly more casual manner.

 Learning is a collective sport.
 My past experiences taught me that I learn better when I am more engaged with others.
-I am experimenting with Youtube live stream to create a collective leanrning environment nowdays.
-I almost live stream everyday so if you happen to see me [here](https://www.youtube.com/channel/UCFjt3Kyxqw36qBmpD34fJQQ) please come in and say hi, you would make my day.
+I am experimenting with Youtube live stream to create a collective learning environment.
+I almost live stream everyday so if you happen to see me [here](https://www.youtube.com/channel/UCFjt3Kyxqw36qBmpD34fJQQ) please come say hi, you would most certainly make my day.

 ------------------------------------------------------------------------